 - Initial Inferred Mineral Resource is 14.3 Mt at 208ppm Co, 666ppm Ni and 217ppm Cu and 0.16% Sulphur*

-The results of the PFS build upon the initial base case (see ASX announcement 26 September 2018 Australian Vanadium Presents Robust Base Case for PFS) and indicate a Project with a well defined resource base, robust economics and utilising an industry standard, low-risk method of beneficiation and refining to produce a vanadium pentoxide (V2O5) flake product.
-Capital and operating cost estimates have been developed to the level of accuracy of ±25% and include mine and processing circuit designs, a detailed financial model and supporting bodies of work.
-The additional work has identified a reduction in capital costs and confirmed the low, industry comparative, C1* operating costs with further opportunities identified.
+The results of the BFS (see ASX announcement Bankable Feasibility Study for the Australian Vanadium Project) indicate a Project with a well defined resource base, robust economics and utilising an industry standard, low-risk method of beneficiation and refining to produce a vanadium pentoxide (V2O5) flake product.
+Capital and operating cost estimates have been developed to the level of accuracy of ±15% and include mine and processing circuit designs, a detailed financial model and supporting bodies of work.
+Technical studies, including a period of three years of extensive piloting testwork, have supported robust processing flowsheets, de-risking the Project towards funding and delivery.

-The Project is based on a proposed open pit mine; crushing, milling and beneficiation plant (CMB) and refining plant for final conversion and sale of high quality vanadium pentoxide (V2O5) for use in steel, specialty alloys and energy storage markets.
-The PFS results highlight AVL’s potential to become a new low-cost vanadium producer.
+The Project is based on a proposed open pit mine; crushing, milling and beneficiation plant (CMB) and processing plant for final conversion and sale of high quality vanadium pentoxide (V2O5) for use in steel, specialty alloys and energy storage markets.
+The BFS results confirm AVL’s potential to become a new, low-cost primary vanadium producer.

-In the table below, NPV and IRR are reported at various V2O5 pricing assumptions.
+In the table below, NPV7.5% and IRR are reported at various V2O5 pricing assumptions.

 NPV and IRR are reported at various V2O5 pricing assumptions.
-Assuming a V2O5 price of US$13/lb, pre-tax NPV is US$912M, with an IRR of 27.2%.
-Using US$8.67/lb V2O5, the post-tax NPV of US$125M highlights that the Project is robust and offers attractive returns even at conservative pricing assumptions.
+Assuming a V2O5 price of US$10.50/lb, pre-tax NPV is A$833M, with an IRR of 20.6%.
+Using US$9.50/lb V2O5, the pre-tax NPV of A$531M highlights that the Project is robust and offers attractive returns even at conservative pricing assumptions.

 |Pricing Year 1-5 |

 Pricing Year 6-17